Lucky Trouble

 Lucky Trouble (Выкрутасы) is a 2011 Russian comedy film, directed by Levan Gabriadze in his directorial debut.

-The film premiered on February 17, 2011, and grossed 12.86 million dollars by May 1, 2011.
+The film premiered on February 17, 2011, and grossed $12.8 million by May 1, 2011.

 Plot

 Vyacheslav "Slava" Kolotilov (Konstantin Khabensky) is a natural science teacher from a coastal Caspian village called Palchiki (diminutive of fingers) who is passing through Moscow seeking luck as a novelist without much success.
 Lost in thoughts he crosses a street and a car strikes him at high speed.
 Nadezhda (Milla Jovovich) is at the wheel with her fiancé Danil (Ivan Urgant).
 Vyacheslav escapes from the collision with just a broken leg.
 A crush develops between Slava and Nadezhda.
 Vyacheslav convinces her to cut off her engagement and they pledge to marry each other instead.
 The teacher, in addition to leaving his work must move to Moscow where the wedding will take place.
 However he hits a snag, on the same day that he must take the train the preparations for the Russian Youth Football Cup are taking place.
 He gets mistaken for a coach by the Tournament Supervisor (Vladimir Menshov), a Duma deputy, who takes his passport so that he is not able to escape.

 Slava wants to leave as quickly as possible, he receives advice from Khlobustin (Sergei Garmash), coach of Central Moscow, to make sure that his team will lose.
 Desperate to reunite with his fiancée, he recruits a group of juvenile delinquents (after he catches one attempting to steal his mobile phone).
 He is certain that they do not have the sufficient expertise but they begin to demonstrate an innate ability to play football and win brilliantly to the despair of Kolotilov.